marvinsjsu/MyMoment/README.md

 # Welcome to MyMoments 👋

-This is a mobile app created to encourage journaling, enhance focus, and have some fun with your children via two-player board games.
+This is a mobile app created to encourage journaling, enhance focus via a Pomodoro timer, and have some fun with your children via two-player board games.
 This project is built with [Expo](https://expo.dev) and created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Get started